MoSaleh428/Cyber-Talents-Competetions/sank3.md

 Here I found the snake :D

-But still not the flag yet
+But still early to celebrate ..
+I've to find the flag

-I went to the file and download it
+I download the file

-The file contains the following python code
+The file contained the following python code

 ```
 import requests